New to Rust? Grab our free Rust for Beginners eBook Get it free →

-Syntax of find() Method
+Syntax of JS find() method

 array.find(function(element, index, array), thisArg)

-Example of find() Method
+Example of find() method

 Let’s better understand this with code.
 Let us provide the test case as a number greater than 5 and then the code will look like: